-Configuring your wireless N notebook card to use security
+Configuring your Wireless N USB adapter to use security

 You should already have your wireless router set to use WPA or WEP.
-You will need to set your Wireless N Notebook card to use the same security settings.
+To make a wireless connection you need to set your Wireless N USB network adapter to use the same security settings.